 4. Per unit amount

-Variable costs remain constant per unit of production; they may decrease per unit of production only in case the economies of scale are achieved.
+- Variable costs remain constant per unit of production; they may decrease per unit of production only in case economies of scale are achieved.

 5. Subject to control

-A tabular comparison of Fixed costs and Variable costs is given below:
+A tabular comparison of fixed and variable cost is given below:

 Fixed costs and variable costs are both considered and allocated by cost accountants while preparing cost sheets of various products and processes.
 As fixed costs are incurred irrespective of whether there is minimum or maximum production, its impact on profitability is considered secondarily.
 Businesses seek to budget and control variable costs to reduce incremental cost of production and boost profitability.